tsutarou10/PRML/latent_dirichlet_allocation/README.md

-Source codes for Latent Dirichlet Allocation (LDA)
+Source codes for Latent Dirichlet Allocation
  ---

-I upload source codes and figures for LDA.
+I upload source codes and figures for LDA. a generative probabilistic model for collections of discrete data such as text corpora.
+Latent Dirichlet Allocation (LDA) is a generative probabilistic model for text corpora.
+I upload the program I have implemented for my study.

 Libraries Used
 ---